-Context is an important theme for this proposed budget.
+Context is an important theme for this budget.
 It is important to note that over a number of years, the City has been budgeting a projected structural General Fund deficit, with expenditures slated to outpace revenues.
 In most years, a balance was achieved by year-end through spending constraints or reallocation of some expenditures to other funds.
 Without resolving the structural deficit, reserves in some of the other funds have been reduced, making it additionally challenging to balance the General Fund.
 In order to continue to properly fund the traditional core City services, as well as maintain social service funding and direct resources to the other new goal areas of the City, budget cuts in other areas were required.

-An additional \$1.5 million in General Fund reductions have been made recently in order to balance this recommended budget.
+An additional \$1.0 million in General Fund reductions have been made recently in order to balance this budget.
 As this transmittal will further explain, these structural cuts, which will be able to be sustained in future years, have included staffing reductions and other operational cuts.
 These cuts are difficult to make, but required in order to achieve structural balance and place the City on a more firm financial footing moving into 2018, the first year of the new tax lid requirements.
 The new property tax lid will generally cap the growth in property tax revenue by the increase in the consumer price index.
-If the property tax lid were in place for 2017, property tax revenue growth would have been limited to 1.6%.
+If the property tax lid were in place for 2017, property tax revenue Context is an important theme for the 2017 budget.
+The new budget format and more comprehensive capital improvements programming enable the City Commission, community, and staff to view the larger picture and context of spending decisions, and budgeting priorities.

+growth would have been limited to 1.6%.
 Instead, we have utilized 3.8% growth in property tax revenues in preparing the 2017 budget.
 This illustrates the pressures that will continue to be on the City as we move forward to 2018, despite the cuts that are being recommended for 2017.
 In fact, additional cuts for 2017 could have been made to help replenish some of the capital reserves that have been significantly reduced over time.